-Automatic clock output enable
+Automatic clock output enable when using HPRCS

-If the you defines the HPRCS clock from the M9046A chassis as the clock source, you must connect the Front panel Ref 1 Out port (FPRef1Out) from the leader M9046A to the REF_IN of the leader SSM.
-HVI automatically enables the Ref 1 Out clock output port from the leader chassis to let the leader SSM take the clock reference from it.
+If you defines the HPRCS clock from the M9046A chassis as the clock source, you must connect the Front panel Ref 1 Out port (FPRef1Out) from the leader M9046A to the REF_IN of the leader SSM.
+TSE automatically enables the Ref 1 Out clock output port from the leader chassis to let the leader SSM take the clock reference from it (it is the user responsibility to make sure the correct cabling is in place).